XEATEK/StreamMirrorer/README.md

 ## ⚠️ Current Status

-This project is in the **exploratory research and early development stage**.
+This project is in it's **development stage**.
 The core architecture has been designed, but there is no functional release available yet.
-This README serves as a public-facing design document outlining the project's goals and technical direction.

 ---